PredictiveEcology/SpaDES.core/cran-comments.md

 ## Release information

-This is a resubmission to restore the package to CRAN following archival due to removal of dependency package `Require`, which has now been restored to CRAN.
+This is a new submission of a package that was archived from CRAN due to removal of dependency package `Require`, which has now been restored to CRAN.
+There are many large changes that have occurred, including very important decreases in number of package dependencies, reducing the probability that future archivals will affect this package.
 See `NEWS.md` for a full list of changes.
+The Suggested package that is not on the standard CRAN repositories is supplied with `Additional_repositories`, with instructions provided in the DESCRIPTION.

 ## Test environments